gcruzgar/UKsurvey/docs/README.md

 - number of occupants
 - urban/rural split

+Each variable has a set of plots.
+Most include a stacked bar chart displaying the contribution of each category to the total.
+Each colour is a category and each column is a wave.
+There are also clustered column charts showing the same information as the bar charts but in a different way so that comparing between years is easier.
+In this case, each cluster of columns is a category and each colour represents a wave.
+The sum of same-coloured bars is teh total for that year (100 as it is a percentage).
 It also has the correlations between said variables (only first rooms variable).

 ### Comparing Census and Survey data